reeshuffled/reeshuffled.github.io/_posts/2023-08-28-Numeric-Value-Humanization-Without-Plugins.md

 type: article
 ---

-When I was building my statistics page I wanted to have a thousands place number separator, which is a comma (",") in the US.
+When I was building a statistics page that included word counts, I wanted to have a thousands place number separator, which is a comma (",") in the US.
 This a task sometimes referred to as "humanization".
 I thought that this would be an easy task, but for some reason there is [no built in Liquid function to do value humanization](https://stackoverflow.com/questions/35247407/jekyll-liquid-way-to-print-numbers-with-separator-character).
 There are plugins to do this, such as [jekyll-humanize by Ryan Morrissey](https://github.com/23maverick23/jekyll-humanize) and [Liquid-Thousands-Separated-Filter by Matt Gemmell](https://github.com/MichaelCurrin/liquid-thousands-separated-filter).
 However, since I am in the GitHub Pages Jekyll sandbox, I am unable to use external plugins that are not already [bundled into the GitHub Pages environment](https://pages.github.com/versions/).
 While plugins would certainly make it easier, I knew that it wouldn't be impossible to implement in Liquid.
 With that being said, I had no idea how I would implement it in Liquid.

 I first found [Daniel Vorhauer's gist](https://gist.github.com/hexerei/5bd632b2a179717e219fbe18c5793181) which linked to [John Teske's gist](https://gist.github.com/johnteske/aab61e8a43ca54dc30ac04888a29cbf1) whose simplistic approach was just what I needed.